realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

 ### 4.5 The Clash Principle
-When two models or domains conflict, neither may claim ontological authority.
+​When two models or domains conflict, neither may claim ontological authority simply by virtue of its internal consistency.
+Instead, the conflict is treated as an interactional event between systems of varying robustness.

-Instead:
+​The Resolution of Clash:
+The resolution depends on the relative robustness of the interacting models.

+​Constraint Flow:
+If a highly robust model (e.g., thermodynamics) clashes with a less robust model (e.g., a specific economic forecast), the robust model acts as a hard constraint on the weaker one.

+​Absorption vs. Denial:
+​Strategic Closure allows the weaker model to absorb the constraint, adjust its scope, and improve its local accuracy.
+​Dogmatic Closure forces the weaker model to deny the conflict exists, leading to eventual failure.

+​Methodological Implication:
-- The conflict is treated as a signal of an unscoped interaction.
+​The conflict is treated as a signal of an unscoped interaction.
-- The boundary between models must be inspected.
+​The boundary between models must be inspected to determine which model is overflowing its valid scope.

-Thus:
+​Thus:

-> A model may not defend itself by claiming to be reality when confronted with an external clash.
+​A model may not defend itself by claiming to be reality when confronted with an external clash.

-Conflicts become:
+​Conflicts become:

-- Sites of investigation
+​Sites of investigation
-- Not grounds for dogmatic defense
+​Not grounds for dogmatic defense

 ---